IshanMahesh/FreeSpace_Traversal_segmentation/README.md

     chmod +x obs_detect.sh

+## Colectando datos

+### indicaciones fisicas de como se colocaro los sensores en el robot para colectar los datos

-### Extracting depth, RGB images and point clouds
+### Extracting Depth images, RGB images and point clouds from a ROS2 topic in a synchronized manner.

-#### Obtaining Data in an Unsynchronized Manner

-To extract data in an unsynchronized manner, the launch file get_node_data.launch.py should be executed:
+To obtain information in a synchronized manner (for the ORFD project, this is mandatory), the data_synchronizer node should be executed:

-    ros2 launch get_node_data get_node_data.launch.py
+    ros2 run free_space_segmentation sync_node

-For each node, the root path where the information is stored is:
+The root path where the information is stored is:

-- '/home/data/unsynchronized_dataset/datasets/ORFD/testing/sequence/****'
+- '/home/data/synchronized_dataset/datasets/ORFD/testing/sequence/****'

 The folders created to store the information are: